kurkale6ka/vim-pairs/README.markdown

 `` ` ``,`"`,`'`
 `!`,`$`,`%`,`^`,`&`,`*`,`_`,`-`,`+`,`=`,`:`,`;`,`@`,`~`,`#`,`|`,`\`,`,`,`.`,`?`,`/`

-**_Algorithm_**:
+### Algorithm:
 Do in order.
 If a step succeeds skip the rest.
-# same line:       match under the cursor: act to the right if possible, else to the left
+1. same line:       match under the cursor: act to the right if possible, else to the left
-# same line:       jump to a match on the left, then act to the right if possible or else repeat
+2. same line:       jump to a match on the left, then act to the right if possible or else repeat
-# same line and `↓`: try matching to the right, also past the current line
-                   if no match till EOF, start from byte one and do the same till initial position of cursor
+3. same line and `↓`: try matching to the right, also past the current line if no match till EOF, start from byte one and do the same till initial position of cursor

 Examples: